v-rgrace/Viva/Viva/glint/setup/program-summary-communications.md

 ### Add survey reminders

-The dropdown menu from the **Add survey Reminder** button lets admins add reminders.
+The dropdown menu from the **Add survey Reminder** button lets admins to add reminders.
 Reminders display on the Communications page with an alarm symbol.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-add-reminder.png" alt-text="Screenshot of the Add Survey Reminder dropdown menu for the Communications setup page.":::